MENU

 Documentation and Record of Process

-All documentation throughout the process must be maintained by officials involved and submitted into the Maxient system with the final resolution outcome signed by the student and the last official addressing the case.
-The Dean of Students office will assist those who do not have direct access to that system.
+All documentation throughout the process must be maintained by the individual departments addressing the complaint and submitted into the Maxient system with the final resolution outcome signed by the last official addressing the case.
+Elements of the complaint review include case, demographics, contact, incident, electronic file cabinet, assignment, resolution, actions, tasks, notes, and others, which includes the status of the case.

 Exclusions